The New School 2019

 Food.
 Power.
 Money.
 Science.

-University of Toronto
+University of Toronto 2010 – 2016

 Gender, Race, and Science

-This course critically explores the ideas of ‘race’ and ‘sex’ in modern science, concentrating on the United States and English-language science, and with consideration of European colonial and post-colonial contexts.
+This second-year history course critically explores the ideas of ‘race’ and ‘sex’ in modern science, concentrating on the United States and English-language science, and with consideration of European colonial and post-colonial contexts.
 How have scientists, doctors, naturalists, and other experts interpreted the ‘truth’ of human difference?
 How have ‘race’ and ‘sex’ come to be the primary categories for articulating that difference?
 With these questions as our starting point, this course aims to unpack the history of changing claims that human difference has a biological underpinning.
 The course also traces critiques of racial and sexual science, and the various ways historical actors have argued that race and sex have psychological, cultural, or historical origins.